alectsnodgrass/Computational_Physics/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 ```math
 Q[f] = \sum_{k=0}^n w_kf(x_k) = \int_a^b r(x))w(x)\,dx = I[f]
 ```
 Therefore, this is an exact integration for an f $\in$ **P**<sub>2n+1</sub>.
 This proof is complete once you let w(x) = 1 for Legendre polynomials (or u<sub>k</sub> = P<sub>k</sub>).
 The PDF notes that you can do a similar method to derive other quadrature polynomial estimates.
-Therefore, the optimal points for a quassian quadrature are the zeros of P<sub>n</sub> because it approximates to an exact intergration. $\blacksquare$
+Therefore, the optimal points for a quassian quadrature are the zeros of P<sub>n</sub> because it approximates to an exact integration. $\blacksquare$

 ## Languages, Libraries, Lessons Learned

 The primary language for this assignment was Python where we used the libraries scipy, numpy, and pandas.
-We have consistenly worked in Python from the beginning of this module to the final project.
+We have consistently worked in Python from the beginning of this module to the final project.
 The pandas library was especially useful in creating tables and organizing information.
 I also learned how to create subplots.
 I knew you could make a 2x2 grid of plots, but I didn't know you could make sizes up to 4x4, so that was neat.
 Additionally, I enjoyed extension 2 because I am in linear algebra 2 right now, and I saw some similar techniques to what we are doing in that class right now.

 ## Timekeeping